nkzw-tech/web-app-template/README.md

 - `pnpm build` for production builds.

 _Note: You can install `pnpm` via `homebrew` on macOS: `brew install pnpm`._

+## Relay Setup

+By default, this template expects the [`nkzw-tech/server-template`](https://github.com/nkzw-tech/server-template) to be located side-by-side with this repository.
+You can adjust the location of the GraphQL schema in your [`relay.config.js`](https://github.com/nkzw-tech/web-app-template/blob/with-relay/relay.config.json#L4) file.

 ## Protips for the fastest Developer Experience